Metadata and Searching

 Strike a balance.

 Search will be ineffective if there isn’t enough metadata.
 If there is too much, the system becomes unmanageable and usability suffers.
-Typically, 10-20 custom attribute fields are sufficient.
+For many organizations, 10-20 custom attribute fields are sufficient.

 Good metadata = good search results.